stereoplegic/structor/docs/README.md

             sagas.js - composition of containers' sagas
 ```

 Enter `Counter` as a new name of React component, and enter `Tutorial` as a namespace.
 We are going to create a new namespace with `Counter` component.
-Although, we can create a component without any namespace that puts it in `components` folder.
+Although, we can create a component without any namespace and that will put it in `components` folder.

 Next step gives us options for a few variants of the future scaffold.
 Let's leave the options as they are and proceed to the next step.